Documentation

 OneSidekick runs entirely on your machine.
 Your data never leaves your device unless you explicitly interact with AI features that require an internet connection.

-- Vibe Apps are generated via AI but run in a sandboxed local iframe -- the generated code does not phone home.
+• Micro Apps are generated via AI but compiled locally and run in a sandboxed iframe with no network access -- the generated code never phones home.

 OS Keychain Credential Storage